VF Corporation: History

 Eric C. Wiseman became president, CEO, and chairman in 2008, the same year that VF would acquire Mo Industries Holdings, parent company of sportswear brands Splendid and Ella Moss.

-In 2011 VF Corporation announced its intention to purchase Timberland for $2.2 billion, a deal that would close in September that year.
+In 2011 VF Corporation announced its intention to purchase Timberland for $2.2 billion, a deal that closed in September that year.
 On December 21, 2012, VF Imagewear was awarded a multimillion-dollar contract to provide uniforms and insignia for U.S. Customs and Border Protection officers.
 In February 2013, Imagewear was awarded a $50 million contract to manufacture uniforms for Transportation Security Administration officers.

-Effective January 1, 2017, Steve Rendle took over CEO and President responsibilities.
-In 2017, VF acquired Williamson-Dickie's brands, including Dickies, Workrite, Kodiak, Terra, and Walls.
+Effective January 1, 2017, Steve Rendle became CEO and President.
+In 2017, VF acquired Williamson-Dickie brands, including Dickies, Workrite, Kodiak, Terra, and Walls.
 The next year, VF would acquire Icebreaker, complementing its Smartwool brand, as both feature merino wool in its clothing and accessories.
 In 2020, VF acquired streetwear brand Supreme for US$2.1 billion.

-In 2021, VF announced a definitive agreement to sell a portion of its Occupational Work segment to a subsidiary of Redwood Capital Investments, LLC.
+In 2021, VF announced a definitive agreement to sell a portion of its occupational work segment to a subsidiary of Redwood Capital Investments, LLC.
 On June 28, the sale was finalized, and the 11 divested brands became part of a new standalone company, Workwear Outfitters.

 In September 2021, it was announced that the former president of emerging brands of VF Corporation, Travis Campbell, would acquire the Eagle Creek brand.
 In June 2023, former Logitech CEO Bracken Darrell became CEO.

 In July 2024, VF announced the sale of the streetwear brand Supreme to EssilorLuxottica for US$1.5 billion.
-On September 15, 2025, it was announced that VF had agreed to sell the Dickies brand to Bluestar Alliance for USD$600 million; the acquisition is expected to be finalized during the fourth quarter of 2025.
+On September 15, 2025, VF agreed to sell the Dickies brand to Bluestar Alliance for US$600 million.
+The deal closed on November 12, 2025.

 Spinoff

-In August 2018 it was announced that VF would be splitting into two separate companies.
+In August 2018, it was announced that VF would split into two separate companies.
 The jeans and outlet stores would be spun off as Kontoor Brands.
 VF kept the sports apparel and footwear businesses, and moved its corporate headquarters (and around 800 employees) to Denver, Colorado.
 An 11-story office building at 1551 Wewatta Street near Denver Union Station became VF's new corporate headquarters.
-All brands which until 2018 had maintained separate divisional headquarters (e.g., Jansport) were also consolidated into VF's new Denver headquarters.
+All brands which until 2018 had maintained separate divisional headquarters (e.g., Jansport) were consolidated into VF's new Denver headquarters.

 Kontoor Brands Inc. became a separate company with the stock symbol KTB in May 2019.
 Kontoor includes Lee, Wrangler, Rock & Republic and VF Outlets.
-The company had 17,000 employees.
+That company had 17,000 employees.